 - 2 carrots

-- about 2 lt of vegetable broth or hot water
+- About 2 liters of vegetable broth or hot water

-- extra virgin olive oil (about 5-6 tbsp)
+- Extra virgin olive oil (about 5-6 tablespoons)

-- Extra: rosemary (for boiling the beans), fresh thyme, chili pepper (at the end of the cooking)
+- Extra: rosemary (for boiling the beans), fresh thyme, red pepper flakes (added at the end)

-- In a pot, heat a little oil with a twig of rosemary, add the beans and cover with water;
+- In a pot, heat a little oil with a sprig of rosemary, add the beans, and cover with water;

-- Put on the lid and cook over low-medium heat for about 1 hour.
-They are done when you can easily smash them with a fork; if they seem to be still tough, cook for 10-15 minutes more;
+- Put a lid on and cook over a medium-low heat for about 1 hour.
+They are done when you can easily smash them with a fork; if they still seem to be tough, cook them for another 10-15 minutes;

 - Add some salt and remove the rosemary;

-- Take half of the beans, and set aside the other half (which will be added whole at the end of the recipe) with the cooking water;
+- Take half of the beans, and set aside the other half (which will be added whole at the end of the recipe) with the cooking liquid;

-- Blend half of the beans with a hand mixer: you make a kind of broth to cook the soup in; according to the genuine recipe, you should smash the beans in their cooking water;
+- Blend half of the beans with an immersion blender to make a kind of broth to cook the soup in.
+According to the original recipe, you should smash the beans in their cooking liquid;

-- Add a ladle of cooking water to make the beans sauce softer and more liquid (if you haven’t saved the cooking water add a ladle of water);
+- Add a ladle of cooking liquid to make the beans softer and more liquidy (if you haven’t saved the cooking water add a ladle of water);

 - If you are using canned beans, skip the previous steps: your recipe starts here,